Ramakrishna Mission Vidyapith, Deoghar: Vivekananda Taran-tal

 The school has a standard size swimming pool named Vivekananda Taran Tal, inaugurated on 22 January 2009.
 The swimming pool is a comparatively recent addition to Vidyapith.
 Boys of the school use it regularly to learn swimming from qualified instructors.
 Its water is maintained clean, free from germs and contamination, by proper technology.
 There is annual Swimming Competition in Vidyapith.
-Swimming is taught to students on weekly basis, and it helps the students in many ways.
+Swimming is taught to students on a weekly basis, and it helps the students in many ways.